What is W-sitting? Causes and Effects

 If your child is sitting in a W-position every time, you must prevent it because it may harm your baby.
 You can correct this bad habit of your child in the following way:

-• You must tell them to sit on a stool or chair also reduces the habit of sitting.
+- You must tell them to sit on a stool or chair, which also reduces the habit of sitting.

-• You may also take the help of a pediatrician or physiotherapist to break the w-sitting habit of your child.
+- You may also get the help of a pediatrician or physiotherapist to break your child’s w-sitting habit.